Observability of lensing of gravitational waves from massive black hole binaries with LISA: Introduction

 One of the main goals of this paper is to update the pioneering TN exploration of the detectability and measurability of lensing effects in the GW signals emitted by MBHBs.
 The TN study predated the 2005 numerical relativity breakthrough, and, therefore, used an inspiral-only waveform based on the restricted post-Newtonian approximation, which does not take into account the merger, ringdown, and higher-order modes.
 In this work we use two waveform models: (i) \texttt{IMRPhenomD}, a (quadrupole-only) phenomenological waveform model describing the full inspiral, merger, and ringdown of aligned-spin BHBs~\cite{Husa:2015iqa,Khan:2015jqa}, and (ii) \texttt{IMRPhenomHM}, a phenomenological waveform model that also includes the higher-order modes~\cite{London:2017bcn}.
 The comparison between \texttt{IMRPhenomD} and \texttt{IMRPhenomHM} allows us to investigate the effects of higher-order modes on the measurability of lensing.

 In their study, TN approximated lensed waveforms using either the geometric-optics limit or the short-time-delay limit.
 They also used the low-frequency approximation for the detector response, as opposed to the full response.
-We use known analytical solutions to the lensing diffraction integral in the wave-optics regime for PM lenses, derive analytical solutions for SIS lenses based on a Taylor expansion of the lensing diffraction integral, and use these solutions to obtain analytical derivatives of the lensing diffraction integral.
+We use analytical solutions to the lensing diffraction integral in the wave-optics regime for both PM and SIS lenses and use these solutions to obtain analytical derivatives of the lensing diffraction integral.
 We use these analytical derivatives to determine the precision with which the lens parameters can be measured by extending the information-matrix calculation implemented in the \texttt{lisabeta} code~\cite{Marsat:2018oam}, which computes the LISA detector response in the Fourier domain.
 Our 13-dimensional matrices include all source parameters (including aligned spins) as well as the lens parameters and account for possible degeneracies between them.
 In this way, we can estimate the errors in the lens parameters for MBHBs in a wide range of lens masses $\lensMass \in [10^{1}, 10^9]\, \Msun$ and impact parameters $y \in [0.01, 200]$.

 The paper is organized as follows.
 In Sec.~\ref{sec:lensing_and_WO}, we review wave-optics effects in the gravitational lensing of GWs and provide analytical solutions to the diffraction integral for both PM and SIS lenses.
 In Sec.~\ref{sec:LensedWaveforms}, we describe the effect of lensing on GWs and provide examples of lensed waveforms and the information-matrix formalism used to estimate measurement uncertainties in the MBHB and lens parameters.
 In Sec.~\ref{sec:Results}, we discuss the measurement errors of lensing parameters, and in Sec.~\ref{sec:Conclusions}, we present conclusions and possible directions for future work.
 Throughout the paper, we assume a $\Lambda$CDM cosmology with cosmological parameter values matching Planck 2018~\cite{Planck:2018vyg}: Hubble constant $H_0 = 67.4\ \rm km\, s^{-1}\, Mpc^{-1}$, and matter density $\Omega_{m} = 0.315$.
 Unless specified otherwise, we work in geometrical units $(G=c=1)$.